Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Implications

 \section{Implications}

-In this section, we highlight the implications of our findings from Sections \ref{differential_factors} and \ref{model_results} for Digital Green with considerations for implementing them.
+Our work represents findings that can be useful for the design and evaluation of ICTs that are deployed in rural and agricultural settings.
+In this section, we highlight the implications of our findings from Sections~\ref{differential_factors} and~\ref{model_results}.

-\textbf{i) Focused Assistance:} Our model accurately identifies farmers who might face challenges in adopting videos.
-This will enable Digital Green to assist them with training and resources or conduct ethnographic investigation to better understand their difficulties.
+\begin{enumerate} \item \textbf{Focused Assistance}: Our model accurately identifies farmers who might face challenges in adopting videos.
+This will enable Digital Green to assist farmers with training, equip them with resources or conduct ethnographic investigation to better understand their difficulties.

-\textbf{ii) Community Building:} Both statistical tests and model outcomes determine that past adopters of a video can greatly help farmers in their local community in adopting the video.
-Hence, we suggest building co-adoption communities at the ground level for farmers with low $PAI$ to alleviate their adoption rates.
+\item \textbf{Community Building}: Both statistical tests and model outcomes determine that past adopters of a video can greatly help farmers in their local community in adopting the video.
+Hence, we suggest building co-adoption communities at the ground level for farmers with low Past Co-Adopter Influence ($PAI$) to alleviate their adoption rates.
 In cases where significant farmers in a village/group have not adopted a video and their past co-adopters at the group-village levels have adopted it, a recommendation to screen that video can also be made.

-\textbf{iii) Recommendations for Videos:} In Bihar, Odisha and Madhya Pradesh, we suggest the use of titles for videos that have high $TA$ due to its positive impact on adoptions.
-In cases where the videos cannot be represented by such titles due to difference in keywords, we recommend revising the video content so that it fits in a shorter duration across Odisha and Madhya Pradesh.
+\item \textbf{Recommendations for Videos}: In Bihar, Odisha and Madhya Pradesh, we suggest the use of titles for videos that have high Title Adoption Frequency ($TA$) due to its positive impact on adoptions.
+In cases where the videos cannot be represented by such titles due to difference in keywords, we recommend revising the video content so that it fits in a shorter duration in Odisha.
 We suggest the same for videos in Andhra Pradesh and Karnataka because of the negative impact of longer videos on adoptions.
-Further, both statistical tests and model explanations indicate that higher mediator attention positively impacts adoptions in Bihar, Andhra Pradesh and Madhya Pradesh.
-Hence, we recommend improving the farmer:mediator ratio for farmers with lower adoption rates.
+Further, both statistical tests and model explanations indicate that higher mediator-farmer ratio positively impacts adoptions in Bihar, Andhra Pradesh and Madhya Pradesh.
+Hence, we recommend improving the farmer:mediator ratio for farmers with lower adoption rates in these states.

-\textbf{iv) Rethinking Participatory Approach:} In the previous section, we found that the content specificity had a mostly negative impact on adoptions as per our model which was contrary to our understanding.
-This indicates that their participatory content production process might require further diagnosis on ground.
-We suggest the same and prescribe making their participatory approach more inclusive by ensuring representation across multiple axes of marginalisation including caste, class and gender.